Lindt8/Lindt8.github.io/_pages/about.md

 Recent news
 ======
+* 2018/12/15 - Graduated with a PhD in nuclear engineering from the University of Tennessee, Knoxville.
-* 7 July 2018 - This site was created.
+* 2018/07/07 - This site was created.